-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
-This sheet talks about whether exposure to pesticides may increase the risk for birth defects over that background risk.
+This sheet talks about exposure to pesticides in pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your health care provider.

 What are pesticides?

-A pesticide is a substance used to prevent or destroy “pests” such as insects, fungus or weeds which can harm crops or people.
-For example, pesticides are used to reduce the number of mosquitoes which may carry the West Nile virus or other diseases that can be spread to people.
-Pesticides used to kill weeds have also been called herbicides.
+A pesticide is a substance used to prevent or destroy “pests” such as weeds, insects, animals (rodents and other), fungus, parasites, etc., that can harm crops or people.
+For example, pesticides are used to reduce the number of mosquitoes which may carry the Zika virus or parasites that cause diseases (like malaria) that can be spread to people.
+Pesticides used to kill weeds are called herbicides.

 Pesticides sprayed outside with ground equipment or by aircraft are referred to as outdoor pesticides.
 There are many household products that are also considered pesticides, such as cockroach spray, rat poison, or flea collars for pets.
 These products are known as indoor pesticides.